-While breastfeeding is a natural process, it can be daunting, especially for a new mom.
-However, breastfeeding provides unmatched health benefits for both mothers and babies, and even reduces the risk for some short- and long-term health conditions, according to the U.S. Centers for Disease Control and Prevention (CDC).
+While breastfeeding is a natural process, it can be daunting — especially for a new mom.
+However, breastfeeding provides unmatched health benefits for both mothers and babies, and even reduces the risk for some short- and long-term health conditions, according to the U.S. Centers for Disease Control & Prevention (CDC).

 The cells, hormones and antibodies in breast milk provide a unique protection for babies.
-Breastfeeding also aids mothers in getting back to their pre-pregnancy size, according to lactation consultant at Homestead Hospital Carey Acosta and mother-baby clinical educator at Homestead Hospital Nancy Martinez.
+Breastfeeding also aids mothers in getting back to their pre-pregnancy size, according to lactation consultant Carey Acosta at Homestead Hospital.

 Infants who are breastfed have a reduced risk of: